ceraslabs/pattern-deployer/app/views/get_started/_get_started.html.md

 ## Undeploy

-If you finished using your application, you'd better to undeploy it from the cloud.
+If you finished using your application, the 'undeploy' operation can be used to undeploy it and release all the unused resources back to the cloud provider(e.g. EC2).

 ![undeploy](/assets/get_started/undeploy.png)